ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/collectors.md

 The program name is `udev`.

+udev_collector also collects connectivity firmware dumps and unlike generic coredumps, it stores connectivity firmware dumps in daemon-store directory of fbpreprocessord.
+The firmware dumps collected are attached to feedback reports instead of uploading to crash-reporter server.

 These reports are largely device specific as they try to capture whatever state the device/firmware needs to triage.